Sample Page

 Anniversary days – we’ll be closed

 Our Palmerston North laboratory will be closed on Monday 19 January for the Wellington regional anniversary day public holiday.
-Our Auckland laboratory and Hamilton logistics centre will be closed on Monday 26 January for the Auckland regional anniversary day public holiday.
-Both laboratories will be open normal business hours on Saturday (17 and 24 January […]
+NOTE: Since a significant proportion of our pathologists work in Palmerston North, some Histology results may be delayed for the whole country.
+Our Auckland laboratory and Hamilton logistics centre will be closed on Monday 26 January […]

 Sampling tips for large animal vets